Low Energy States and CPT invariance at the Big Bang: Introduction

 One of the basic issues in the theory of quantized fields in curved spacetime \cite{birrell-davies, Fulling, parker-toms, Hu} is the fixing of a preferred vacuum state.
 The canonical quantization approach soon exhibited that the vacuum state is not unique in a time-dependent spacetime.
 Only for stationary spacetimes, or adiabatic regions in expanding universes, one can naturally find a privileged definition of the vacuum.
 A major consequence of this ambiguity is the particle creation phenomena, as first discovered in cosmology \cite{Parker66,Parker68,Parker69,Parker71} and also in the vicinity of black holes \cite{Hawking}.
 However, a requirement that a physically admissible quantum state should satisfy is the Hadamard condition \cite{Wald94}, which specifies the singularity structure of the two-point function.
 This condition ensures the existence of Wick polynomials of arbitrary order \cite{BF2000, hollands-wald-01, hollands-wald-02} and hence, the perturbative series of an interacting theory to be well-defined at any order.
 The necessity of the Hadamard condition was further motivated in \cite{Fewster13}.
 The Hadamard condition, which is defined for arbitrary spacetimes, can be transformed into the adiabatic condition \cite{Fulling, parker-toms, Pirk93, Hollands01} in homogeneous spacetimes.
 The adiabatic condition fixes the large momentum structure of admissible states. \\

 On a generic time-varying spacetime one cannot single out a preferred vacuum.
 This lack of a unique vacuum choice is strongly manifested in Friedmann-Lemaître-Robertson-Walker (FLRW) spacetimes.
 Several approaches have been considered to select a preferred vacuum state at early times, based on different viewpoints \cite{Grib:1976pw, Mamaev, ChitreHartle, Fulling79, 4adiabatic, agullo-nelson-ashtekar}, from which one can predict late time quantum effects.
-Furthermore, it is also highly non-trivial to obtain a vacuum state satisfying the Hadamard condition.
+Furthermore, it is also highly nontrivial to obtain a vacuum state satisfying the Hadamard condition.
 An especially appealing proposal is the States of Low Energy (SLE) prescription \cite{Olbermann07, Banerjee20}.
 These states of low energy are obtained by minimizing the expectation value of the energy density after smearing it with a time-dependent test function.
 This prescription ensures the Hadamard condition or, equivalently, the (all orders) adiabatic condition \cite{parker-toms}.
 The SLE were introduced originally only for scalar fields (and for minimal coupling).
 It is easy to show that the Minkowski vacuum is the state of low energy, irrespectively of the specific form of the smearing function.
 For simple asymptotically flat regions, where the expansion factor $a(t)$ approaches constant values at $t\to \pm \infty$, the initial and final Minkowski vacua, corresponds to the state of minimal energy when the time averaging has support at early and late times respectively.
 For de Sitter spacetime, the Bunch-Davies vacuum is the state of low energy, irrespective of the particular form of the smearing function, as long as it has support at the distant past \cite{Degner2010,Olmedo}.
-However, the states of low energy depend, in general, on the choice of the smearing function.\\
+However, the states of low energy depend, in general, on the choice of the smearing function.
+This method was recently applied to obtain physically motivated vacua in the Schwinger effect \cite{Alvarez-Dominguez:2023ten} and for scalar fields with Yukawa interaction \cite{Ferreiro:2023xer}.\\